Death of Edson Da Costa: Response

 In the immediate aftermath, a crowdfunding website was set which claimed Da Costa had his "neck broken in two places and head injuries".
-The Independent Police Complaints Commission said this was "false and potentially inflammatory information" and contacted Mr Da Costa’s family to share the pathologist’s findings which found that Mr Da Costa did not suffer a bleed to the brain, a broken neck or any other spinal injury.
+The Independent Police Complaints Commission said this was "false and potentially inflammatory information" and contacted Da Costa's family to share the pathologist’s findings which found that Da Costa did not suffer a bleed to the brain, a broken neck or any other spinal injury.

 According to Da Costa's father, police suspected that the car had been involved in a robbery.
 During the stop, Da Costa was detained and was subdued with CS spray.
 He died on 21 June.
 According to a 2000 study, there had been no human deaths to that time attributed to CS spray, but it was thought to have potentially lethal effects depending on circumstances.
 A 1989 review published in JAMA found that CS can cause severe pulmonary damage and can also significantly damage the heart and liver.